How to buy life insurance abroad

 Frequently asked questions

-Can I get life insurance if I live abroad?
+Can you get life insurance if you live abroad?

-If your permanent residence is outside the U.S. it can be more difficult to secure coverage with an American company.
-But some insurers will cover you, especially if you split your time between the U.S. and another country, or if you have a high net worth.
+If your permanent residence is outside the U.S., it can be almost impossible to secure coverage with an American company.
+But some insurers will cover you, especially if you split your time between the U.S. and another country, and spend at least six months per year in the U.S.

 What happens to your life insurance policy if you move abroad?